leopard-ai/betty/README.md

   </a>
 </p>
 <p align="center">
-  An automatic differentiation library for multilevel optimization and generalized meta-learning<br>
+  An automatic differentiation library for generalized meta-learning and multilevel optimization<br>
   <a href="https://leopard-ai.github.io/betty/">Docs</a> |
   <a href="https://leopard-ai.github.io/betty/tutorial/basic/basic.html">Tutorials</a> |
   <a href="https://github.com/leopard-ai/betty/tree/main/examples">Examples</a> |